Wesley26/weather-App/README.md

 - Contains all photo assets for app.
 Sub folder mainPhotos contains all the main background images. demoScreenshots contains demo screenshots of this app.

 2. clientSecret:
 - Contains all API keys used to interact with API's.
 The folder is hidden on this repo for security and must be manually provided.
-A json file named openWeather.json is required.
+A json file named openWeather.json is required for OpenWeather Map API access.
+Another json file named adMob.json is required for ios/android Google AdMob API access.

 3. componentsMain:
 - Contains all the weather content components. `WeatherContent.js` is the main weather content component.
 All child components must be imported to this file.